rizk19/nodejs_mongodb_gridfs_upload_files/README.md

-# Node.js Upload multiple images to MongoDB Template using GridFS
+# Node.js Upload images or pdf to MongoDB Template using GridFS

 ## Project setup
 ```